wjbaker2025/w2g_input/README.md

-# W-2G Automatic Input for H&R Block and TurboTax
+# (Work In Progress) W-2G Input Automation for H&R Block and TurboTax

-Welcome to **W-2G Automation for Tax Platforms**!
+Welcome to **W-2G Input Automation**!
 Tired of manually entering handpay data every tax season?
 This project automates W-2G form submission for tax platforms using Python and Playwright.
-I keep a log every time I get a casino handpay so you never have to retype the same damn data again.
+Simply keep a log of every casino handpay you recieve soon after you recieve it and at the beginning of the next year you won't have to sit there and maually type in every single handpay you got for the entire year.

 ## Repository Structure
 ```bash